 Stop Crime SF gives voice and power to citizens who deserve safe neighborhoods.
 We are a volunteer network of residents and neighborhood associations with the following goals:

 - Build a citywide network of citizens who share the concerns of rising crime.

 - Expand our court-watch program to monitor the trials of defendants charged with burglaries in our neighborhoods to ensure these crimes are taken seriously.
-We aim to gather data on the outcome in courtrooms and better know our elected judges.
+We aim to gather data on the outcome in courtrooms to better know our elected judges.
 We also want to be an advocate for victims to help them feel supported and heard.

-- Work with police and prosecutors to follow cases.
+- Work with police and prosecutors and advocate for the resources they need.

-- Support creation of a transparent and user-friendly online database that tracks crimes and criminals from the initial police report to arrest, conviction, jail time and probation.
+- Support creation of a transparent and user-friendly online database that tracks crimes from the initial police report to arrest, conviction, jail time and probation.